-In July 2018, the Company acquired 100% of the outstanding shares of Detact Security Solution AB (see note 3) and recorded goodwill of 9,005 SEK (\$1,007 as of December 31, 2018).
-The purpose of the acquisition was to penetrate the Swedish aviation and cargo markets.
-After the acquisition, a major customer has terminated the contract with the Company.
-As a result, the revenue, operating profits and cash flows will be lower than expected.
-The earnings forecast for the next four years was revised and an impairment loss of 9,005 SEK (\$1,007 as of December 31, 2018) was recognized.
-The fair value of Detact Security Solution AB was estimated using the expected present value of future cash flows.
+In February 2021, the Company acquired 51% of the outstanding shares of Quality Detection Dogs Sweden AB (see note 3) and recorded goodwill of $\in 122$ (\$146 as of the purchase date).
+The purpose of the acquisition was to have a company with experience on detection dogs in order to train dogs to detect explosive materials.
+QDD's revenue, operating profits and cash flows were lower than expected.
+The earnings forecast for the next year was revised and an impairment loss of $\in 122$ (\$139 as of December 31, 2021) was recognized.